kevinmbuicode/Travel-Journal/README.md

 # Travel-Journal
-This app design in the link is the target https://www.figma.com/file/3Jba3ESPKgPJJA7R6QJsVA/Travel-Journal-(Copy)?node-id=0%3A1
+This app design in the link is the target: https://www.figma.com/file/3Jba3ESPKgPJJA7R6QJsVA/Travel-Journal-(Copy)?node-id=0%3A1

 ![finalDesktopDesign](/travel-journal/src/components/images/figma-design.png)